 Ideally, when new information about our environment shows up, we will have the sense to know when to be afraid, when to be wary and when to feel safe.
 However, many things can distort or confuse us and cause us to misjudge situations.

-Your built-in negativity bias can make you see dangers from COVID-19 that don’t exist.
+Your built-in negativity bias can make you see dangers from COVID-19 and other issues in the news that doesn’t exist.
 Margaret Jaworski.
 The Negativity Bias: Why the Bad Stuff Sticks.
 PSYCOM.com [website] February 19, 2020, https://www.psycom.net/negativity-bias (accessed March 24, 2020)

 An excellent example of something that distorts our perception is what scientists call our negativity bias.
 What that means is that we are genetically programmed to notice what’s wrong in our environment before we see what is right.
 Therefore, for most of our existence, this trait has kept us alive by helping us see and avoid dangers that minimized injury and death.
 However, when we mix this ancient automatic survival strategy with a modern world overloaded by negative messages, that is when the trouble starts.